codex-storage/nim-codex/README.md

 ### Static vs Dynamic build

-By default, Logos Storage builds a dynamic library (`libstorage.so`), which you can load at runtime.
+By default, Logos Storage builds a dynamic library (`libstorage.so`/`libstorage.dylib`/`libstroage.dll`), which you can load at runtime.

 If you prefer a static library (`libstorage.a`), set the `STATIC` flag:

 ```bash